| Along Needles Highway, 1 mile south of the Nevada state lineSan Bernardino County, California

 Original Date Visited: 3/16/09

-Signed: This marker has never been signed by the SHPO since it's located within California and out of the jurisdiction of Nevada.
+Signed: This marker has never been signed by the SHPO since it's located within California and out of the state's jurisdiction.
 The closest thing we have is a sign for California's SHL 859 (CA's "Von Schmidt Marker") -- Northbound side of the road.

 Exact Description: